mikey448s/The-Bigger-Day/README.md

 With the filepath to the M4A folder turned **on**, you should have a *Local Files* playlist located in your *Library*.

 7. Add all 5 of the new songs in *Local Files* to a new playlist.
 I titled my new playlist *The Bigger Day* to differentiate it from the original album.
-8. Organize the songs in the order specified at the bottom of this page [here](#changes-in-the-remix) for what I consider the optimized listening experience :)
+8. Organize the songs in the order specified at the [bottom of this page](#changes-in-the-remix) for what I consider the optimized listening experience :)

 ## Spotify on iOS
 I found that the .m4a files will upload fine to the mobile version of Spotify, but for some reason the cover art doesn't transfer correctly.
 For this reason, I prefer the .mp3 versions of the songs (encoded at the max 320kbps rate).
 If you're an audiofile, you will of course hear the difference.
 But the average person, like myself, prefers to see pretty pictures better.
 I can **barely** notice that the sound is slightly more full with the .m4a files.